shrechochek/evolution-chess/README.md

 <h2 id="engine">⚙️ Engine</h2>

-Game is using self-written game engine.
+The game uses a custom-built engine

-Engine is adapted to work with cutsom pieces and evolutions
+The engine is adapted to work with cutsom pieces and evolutions

-Engine plays at approximately 1300 ELO
+The engine plays at approximately 1300 ELO

 <h2 id="authors">🧑‍💻 Authors </h2>